 Welcome to the Missouri Master Gardener program.
 In this program, you will receive classroom training to become a Master Gardener volunteer in partnership with University of Missouri Extension.
 More than 2,000 active Missouri Master Gardeners are ...

 Trees and shrubs add beauty and value to residential and commercial properties.
 Well-placed plants can provide color, movement and interesting textures and also reduce energy costs.
 However, success with woody plants requires care in plant selection, ...

 Publication date: Nov.
 1, 2015

 Figure 1A typical plan for windbreaks.
 The high cost of home heating and air conditioning often prompts homeowners to explore ways to reduce home energy use.
-Outdoor landscape plants, which help control erosion and are pleasing in themselves, ...
+Outdoor landscape plants, which help control erosion and are pleasing in themselves, can ...

 Publication date: Sept.
 1, 2014

 The most highly prized landscape plants are broad-leaved evergreens.
 They are the true aristocrats of our gardens.
 However, many of them require special attention if they are to develop into attractive, long-lived plants.Wide fluctuations in ...

 - Patrick Byers FIELD SPECIALIST IN HORTICULTURE View Profile

 - Kathi Mecham FIELD SPECIALIST IN HORTICULTURE View Profile